-Your eCommerce business cannot survive without conversion.
-You need to create massive traffic to your website.
+Your eCommerce business cannot survive without conversions.
+You need to drive massive traffic to your website.
 However, traffic alone would not do the job.
 Hence, you need to transform visitors into paying customers.
 It is only then that you will see a marked improvement in your Return on Investment (ROI) and recoup the funds put into the business.

 Content marketing is one way to improve your conversion rate.
-An effective eCommerce content marketing strategy puts you in direct contact with your customers, increases your reach and awareness about your business.
+An effective eCommerce content marketing strategy puts you in direct contact with your customers and increases your reach and awareness of your business.

-In this article, we discuss 8 crucial eCommerce content marketing strategies for your business.
+In this article, we discuss 8 crucial aspects of content marketing for eCommerce for your business.

 #1 Create Useful Product Videos